-You should note that exempt-interest dividends paid by the Funds may be a preference item when determining your federal alternative minimum tax liability.
-In addition, exempt-interest dividends of all of the Funds are taken into account in determining the taxable portion of social security or railroad retirement benefits.
-Any interest on indebtedness incurred by you to purchase or carry shares in the Funds will not be deductible for federal income tax purposes.
+You should note that exempt-interest dividends paid by the Fund may be a preference item when determining your federal alternative minimum tax liability.
+In addition, exempt-interest dividends of the Fund are taken into account in determining the taxable portion of social security or railroad retirement benefits.
+Any interest on indebtedness incurred by you to purchase or carry shares in the Fund will not be deductible for federal income tax purposes.